alexnimo/Nimo-Awesome_repo/Nimo-Awesome_repo.md

       <li>Invisi-Shell - hide your powershell script in plain sight!
 Invisi-Shell bypasses all of Powershell security features (ScriptBlock logging, Module logging, Transcription, AMSI) by hooking .Net assemblies: https://github.com/OmerYa/Invisi-Shell</li>
       <li>pyrdp - a Python Remote Desktop Protocol (RDP) Monster-in-the-Middle (MITM) tool and library: https://github.com/GoSecure/pyrdp</li>
       <li>aDLL - a binary analysis tool focused on the automatic discovery of DLL Hijacking vulnerabilities: https://github.com/ideaslocas/aDLL</li>
+      <li>tactical-exploitation - provides a smoother and more reliable way of compromising targets by leveraging process vulnerabilities, while minimizing attack detection and other undesired side effects: https://github.com/0xdea/tactical-exploitation</li>
+      <li>moonwalk -  a 400 KB single-binary executable that can clear your traces while penetration testing a Unix machine: https://github.com/mufeedvh/moonwalk</li>
+      <li>Viper - a graphical intranet penetration tool, which modularizes and weaponizes the tactics and technologies commonly used in the process of Intranet penetration: https://github.com/FunnyWolf/Viper</li>
       </span>
   </p3>
   </ul>